ADD CONDITION

 Renal Impairment

 If you have kidney problems, it's important to know that there are no specific guidelines or dosage adjustments mentioned for your condition in the available information.
-This means that the standard recommendations for the medication do not include special monitoring or safety considerations tailored for patients with renal impairment (kidney issues).
+This means that the usual recommendations for monitoring or safety considerations related to renal impairment (kidney issues) are not provided.

-Always consult your healthcare provider for personalized advice and to ensure that any medication you take is safe and appropriate for your kidney health.
-They can provide guidance based on your individual situation.
+Always consult your healthcare provider for personalized advice and to ensure that any medications you take are safe and appropriate for your kidney health.
+They can help you understand how your condition may affect your treatment plan.

 Hepatic Impairment